mathjax/MathJax-docs/output/mathml.rst

 :ref:`filter-mathvariant` example provides a way to work around that shortcoming in MathML-Core.
-Other limitations remain, however, such as the lack of support for most of the ``mtable`` element's attributes, which are used to implement LaTeX's various aligment environments, for example.
+Other limitations remain, however, such as the lack of support for most of the ``mtable`` element's attributes, which are used to implement LaTeX's various alignment environments, for example.
 So while it is possible to produce MathML output, the browser's native MathML rendering may not be up to the task for displaying it as well as MathJax would.